You don’t need hypnotherapy to stop smoking!

 That little voice in your head….

 Think back to the last time you tried to give up smoking: you had that little voice in your head which told you to have ‘just the one’, ‘start again tomorrow’, ‘now isn’t the right time’.
 Your mind was fighting itself and the effort to give up smoking was doomed from the start.
+Everybody knows that the inside of their own head can become like a battleground, with urges, intentions and desires competing for supremacy.
+It’s this conflict which creates cravings and it’s this conflict which has brought you to failure before.

 This time is different!